GDPR Candidate privacy notice

 - Where successful, to carry out background and reference checks, where applicable.

-It is in our legitimate interests to decide whether to appoint you to the role since it would be beneficial to our business to appoint someone to that role.
+It is in our legitimate interests to decide whether to appoint you to the role or grant you access to a course, since it would be beneficial to our business to appoint someone to that role or area of study.

-We also need to process your personal data to decide whether to enter into a contract [employment or other engagement with you, such as a volunteer or trustee relationship, with you.
+We also need to process your personal data to decide whether to enter into a contract, employment or other engagement with you, such as a volunteer, student or trustee relationship, with you.

-Having received your application form and supporting documents and the results from any required tests, we will then process that information to decide whether you meet the essential requirements to be shortlisted for the role.
-If you do, we will decide whether your application is strong enough to invite you for an interview.
+Having received your application form and supporting documents and the results from any required tests, we will then process that information to decide whether you meet the essential requirements to be shortlisted for the role or course.
+If you do, we will decide whether your application is strong enough to invite you for an interview if applying for a job.
 If we decide to offer you an interview, we will use the information you provide to us at the interview to decide whether to offer you the role.
 If we decide to offer you the role, we will then take up references and depending on the role we may also need to carry out a Disclosure and Barring Service check before confirming your appointment.
+For study applications, the process may vary, but will generally involve an assessment of educational background and compliance with any criteria associated with the course of study or bursary before informing you whether you have been successful or not.

 If you fail to provide personal data